nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If you add other tags along with `t/`, `t/` will be interpreted as an empty tag.<br>
   e.g. `edit 2 t/` will remove all existing tags from the 2nd student in the displayed list.
+On the other hand, `edit 2 t/ t/neighbour` will remove all existing tags and add only `neighbour` as a tag to the student.

 </div>